 Please contact APRA AMCOS if you’re not sure (http://apraamcos.com.au/).
 We respect copyright and breach of copyright may lead to disqualification.
-Musica Viva covers any performance licensing during the finals weekend.
+Musica Viva Australia covers any performance licensing for the Grand Final.

 - If the group wishes to play the piano in any unconventional manner (including touching the strings), they may do so on their own instruments in their First Round entry video.
-Championship management will confirm whether this option will be possible for the Grand Final.
-Any additional hireage fee, tuning or repair of any damage incurred to the piano is at the cost of the group at all levels of the championship.
+Strike A Chord management will confirm whether this option will be possible for the Grand Final.
+Any additional hireage fee, tuning or repair of any damage incurred to the piano is at the cost of the group at all levels of the competition.

-- The First Round of the championship requires each group to submit 2 separate video recordings – the first is of their performance, and the second is a spoken introduction of the group.
+- The First Round of Strike A Chord requires each group to submit 2 separate video recordings – the first is of their performance, and the second is a spoken introduction of the group.

 - Video 1 – Performance.

 a.
 The video must be recorded in a single take, with no editing.